-► Offer a session of analysis and debate on agreements like the EPAs, NAFTA, WTO the financial crisis and free trade mechanisms, namely the tribunals like the ICSID, which has been used as a model to set up similar tribunals in different free trade
+► Offer a session of analysis and debate on the financial crisis and free trade mechanisms, namely the tribunals like the ICSID, which has been used as a model to set up similar tribunals in different free trade agreements like the EPAs, NAFTA, WTO and others.
+Link our analysis on the debate to alternatives to the crisis.
+Analyse the opportunities for building new alternatives, from civil society's perspective as well as the efforts of progressive governments in Latin America and the world.
+There will be a Dialogue of Governments with the Non-Governmental Organizations.